 After you get information about your OPC servers, described in Discover Available Data Access Servers you can establish a connection to the server by creating an OPC Client object and connecting that client to the server.
 These steps are described in the following sections.

-Note To run the sample code in the following examples, you must have the Matrikon™ OPC Simulation Server available on your local machine.
-For information on installing this, see Install the Matrikon OPC Simulation Server.
+To run the sample code in the following examples, you must have the Matrikon™ OPC Simulation Server available on your local machine.
+For information on installing this, see Install an OPC DA or HDA Simulation Server for OPC Classic Examples.
 The code requires only minor changes work with other servers.

 To create an